tschettervictor/bsd-apps/README.md

 # bsd-apps

+All of my truenas-iocage* repos have been merged into this one, and might be taken down in the future.

 Collection of scripts to install popular applications inside FreeBSD jails, or FreeBSD host system.

 Each application has a README file which explains some necessary steps before running the script.